 Meeting the Spouse Visa Financial Requirement

-In some cases a person who previously would have been able to meet the financial requirements will no longer be able to do so.
+Even despite the additions to the policy allowing flexibility for the financial requirement, there will still be individuals who are unable to meet the requirements.
 Their options will be to either wait, until the financial requirements can be met or to rely on paragraphs EX.1 or Gen 3.1.

 Gen 3.1 applies to both applications made in the UK and those from abroad and requires a decision maker to consider where the financial requirement cannot be met from the sources specified in the Immigration Rules, if there is evidence of exceptional circumstances which would mean there would be unjustifiably harsh consequences for the family, the Home Office must consider other sources of income outside of the specified ways in which the financial requirement is usually met and consider whether the family are able to support themselves in the UK.